ForeverZer0/SharpNBT/README.md

     * Xamarin.Mac 5.16
     * Xamarin.Android 10.0
     * Unity 2021.2.0b6
-* **Callbacks:** Can subscribe to events that get a callback as the parser steps through a stream to get immediate feedback without waiting for completion.
+* **Callbacks:** Can subscribe to events that get a callback as the parser steps through a stream to get immediate feedback without waiting for document completion.
+This allows subscribers to even parse the payload themselves and handle the event entirely.

 ## Usage